Ripple price prediction: XRP in trouble, analyst | Cryptopolitan

 Ripple has been trading in the $0.27 to $0.31 range for a few days now.
 The cryptocurrency has found stability in this range even though the daily price movements are highly volatile.
 In the 24-hour timeframe, the cryptocurrency peaked at $0.3278 – the highest it has gone after its decline on the 10th of January – while the low was $0.2183.
 At the time of writing Ripple was trading hands $0.2947 apiece.

 The market sentiment continues to be bearish for Ripple.
-Out of the 28 technical indicators, ten stands at sell position while nine are neutral and nine are buy indications.
-Eight of the oscillators are neutral with 2 sell positions and one buy position.
-The moving averages signal of buy and sell stands at eight each with one neutral indication.
+Out of the 28 technical indicators, 10 stand at a sell position while nine are neutral and nine are buy indications.
+Eight of the oscillators are neutral with two sell positions and one buy position.
+The moving averages signals of buy and sell stand at eight each with one neutral indication.

 Ripple price prediction: What to expect?